-Then, how do we develop leadership with competencies?
+Then, the next question should be, “How do we develop leadership with such competency?”.

 It Starts with Your Transform first.

-Fostering an organic culture and shifting into the new culture starts with you, pastors.
-There are two things a pastor should do to set the stage for a successful shift.
-It might sound like “Once you’ve prepared yourself, you are ready to prepare your church,” but more like “Chicken or the egg, which came first?”
-Simply put, they should happen concurrently.
+Fostering an organic culture and shifting into this new culture starts with you, pastors.
+There are two things a pastor can do to set the stage for a successful shift.
+These should happen concurrently.

 First, equip yourself with technical competencies.
-On the surface, it might sound very technical, but the reality is all about owning a new mindset.
-We used to call it “the missionary mindset,” now I refer to the just-in-time learning or agile ministry.
-There is no way to get trained for all the cultural competencies in time.
-When you are ready, your ministry context might not be the same anymore, and people may no longer need the ministry under development.
+It might sound very technical, but the reality is all about owning a new mindset.
+We used to call it “the missionary mindset,” now, I refer to it as a just-in-time ministry or agile ministry.
+There is no way to get trained for all the cultural competencies.
+When you are ready, your ministry context might not be the same anymore, and people may no longer need the proposed ministry.
 Your community evolves faster than you keep up with the changes.
-Training is necessary for pastors to feel comfortable and motivated to mobilize their church resiliently and move forward strategically with relevant ministries while learning the just required competencies.
-LeadershipEdges has developed the I.G.N.i.T.E. coaching for this purpose.
+Training is necessary for pastors to feel comfortable and motivated.
+What is needed is to experience a successful ministry development while learning the just required competencies on the fly that produces meaningful relationships and engagements with new people in your target community.
+It is pretty straightforward than it sounds.
+All you need to learn is to initiate a small pilot project one after another that can be done within weeks, and that cannot be failed.
+Even though these pilot projects create minor riffle effects for your congregation, they begin to mobilize your church resiliently and move forward strategically with relevant ministries while learning the required competencies.